tgtiburon/challenge-1/README.md

  #Why did I do this project?

-  As a new developer I worked on this project as a way to solidify my understanding in how html and css can be used to not only create a website, but to created a website that is pleasant to look at, but also be useful to those who need accomidation.
+  As a new developer I worked on this project as a way to solidify my understanding in how html and css can be used to not only create a website, but to created a website that is pleasant to look at, but also be useful to those who need accommodation.